How far could a £250,000 pension pot go?

 Tax treatment depends on individual circumstances and may be subject to change in future.

-Option 2: Withdraw all the money at once
+Option 2: Withdraw all the money at once and keep in cash and/or buy an annuity

 Withdraw all the money as cash

-The first 25 per cent of your £250,000 pension pot can be withdrawn without having to pay any tax on it.
+The first 25 percent of your £250,000 pension pot can be withdrawn without having to pay any tax on it.
 This amounts to £62,500, leaving £187,500, which is taxable.
 The following is a hypothetical example to give you an idea of how taxes might be applied on the remaining £187,500.

 Withdraw some as cash and use the rest to buy an annuity